Charles Karp is a southern California painter with a studio in Camarillo, California.

 "Eye of the Beholder" was selected from over 2,000 entries as a finalist in Southwest Art magazine's "Artistic Excellence" competition and appeared in the December 2014 edition.

-"Putting Beauty on a Pedestal" and "Girl with her Pet Silkie Chicken" were selected in 2014 for the juried show "Clothing Optional" at the Studio Channel Islands Art Center.
+"Putting Beauty on a Pedestal" and "Girl with her Pet Silkie Chicken" were selected in 2014 for the juried show "Clothing Optional" at Studio Channel Islands.

-"Eye of the Beholder" was selected in 2014 for the juried show "Less is More" at the Studio Channel Islands Art Center, and won 2nd place for Best in Show.
+"Eye of the Beholder" was selected in 2014 for the juried show "Less is More" at Studio Channel Islands, and won one of three Best in Show awards.

-“Promenade” was selected in 2013 for the juried show “Precious: Small Works” at the Studio Channel Islands Art Center.
+“Promenade” was selected in 2013 for the juried show “Precious: Small Works” at the Studio Channel Islands.

-“Bone Deep Essence” was selected in 2013 for the juried show “Essence” at the Studio Channel Islands Art Center.
+“Bone Deep Essence” was selected in 2013 for the juried show “Essence” at the Studio Channel Islands.

 "Sun Sets on the King" was selected in 2012 for permanent display in the office of the President of Il Leone, a distinguished manufacturing company in Florence, Italy.